 How is PAALS, Inc. any different from a regular grant-giving organization?

-One of our primary goals as an organization is to supply the PIP Fund beneficiaries with advertising / marketing / community rallying / cause awareness / cause advocacy vocalization, in addition to providing them with financial support.
+One of our primary goals as an organization is to supply the PIP Fund beneficiaries with exposure through advertising / marketing / community rallying / cause awareness / cause advocacy vocalization, in addition to providing them with financial support.
 We plan to reach this goal every single month by using our own platform to highlight these deserving organizations.

 Why does PAALS, Inc. want to help?

 As a whole, PAALS, Inc. is comprised of numerous individuals who have volunteered with a variety of nonprofit organizations.
 Although many of these organization’s causes have differed from one another, there is a commonality running through each:

 That every group is made up of humans just trying to Do Good.